Best Pregnancy Safe Sunscreen (Updated 2026 Guide)

 CAUTION

 Octocrylene is a chemical UV filter in sunscreens.
 Has been detected in breast milk with concerns about bioaccumulation.
-A chemical UV filter that has been detected in breast milk with concerns about bioaccumulation in the body.
-Studies show it can penetrate the skin and enter systemic circulation.
+In sunscreen, octocrylene is a chemical UV filter flagged for caution because it has been detected in breast milk and raises bioaccumulation concerns.

 Found in 166 of 343 products (48%)